patchworkpaws/patchworkpaws/README.md

 These are some of the people who make my days a little brighter. ♡

-✦ [@immune2salmon](https://github.com/immune2salmon) — Ace Attorney lover.. one of my close friends on pt!!
+✦ [@immune2salmon](https://github.com/immune2salmon) — Ace Attorney lover..
+ONE OF MY CLOSE FRIENDS ON PT *(and also first since 2024)* !!
 HI SAMMY </p>
 ✦ [@ingkarlahsaksiakhiratmu](https://github.com/ingkarlahsaksiakhiratmu) — certified smart they/them in love with kris...
 AND ALSO CLOSE FRIEND!!
 HI ARCHIEEE!</p>
+✦ [@Primordialwater](https://github.com/Primordialwater) — My build battle notification pal.../hj AND ALSO CLOSE FRIEND !!HELLLO RAMMM!!!!
 ᯓᡣ𐭩 Thank you for sticking around.

 ૮ - ﻌ • ა𐂯 .ᐟ⸝⸝